seqcode/allo/README.md

 ### Releases
 **v1.2.0**

-the CNNs were retrained using Tensorflow 2.17 to allow for compatibility with pip installations.
+The CNNs were retrained using Tensorflow 2.17 to allow for compatibility with pip installations.

 **v1.1.0**